 Frequently Asked Questions

-You can use regular melting white chocolate with gel food coloring added.
+You can substitute regular white melting chocolate and add gel food coloring to achieve the Mardi Gras colors.

-Yes, you can!
-Once they are assembled and cooled, store them in an airtight container at room temperature for up to 3 days.
-They might get a little soft, but they will still be delicious.
+Yes!
+Once cooled, store them in an airtight container at room temperature for up to 3 days.

 Recipe Tips And Tricks

-- Piping the candy melts: If at any point while you’re piping the candy melts they begin to get hard and you cannot pipe them anymore, simply place the bag back in the microwave and reheat for 30 seconds at 50% power.
+- Piping Perfection: If your candy melts begin to harden in the bag while you are working, simply place the bag back in the microwave for 30 seconds at 50% power.

 Other Great Mardi Gras Treats